wkumagai/TradeGraph/README.md

 # TradeGraph

-This repository contains the hierarchical graph visualization of AIRAS-Trade, a stock investment research pipeline built with LangGraph.
+This repository contains the hierarchical graph visualization of TadeGraph, a stock investment research pipeline built with LangGraph.

 ## Main Pipeline Graph (High-Level)